-Scott Belsky is an entrepreneur, author, and investor.
+Scott Belsky is an executive, entrepreneur, author, and investor (and all-around product obsessive).
+He currently serves as Adobe's Chief Product Officer and Executive Vice President, Creative Cloud.
+Scott's passion is to make the creative world more productive, connected, and adaptive to new technologies.
 Scott co-founded Behance in 2006, and served as CEO until Adobe acquired Behance in 2012.
 Millions of people use Behance to display their portfolios, as well as track and find top talent across the creative industries.
-After Behance's acquisition, Scott served as Adobe's Vice President of Products, rebooting Adobe's mobile product strategy and leading Behance until 2016.
-He is now a Venture Partner at Benchmark - a venture capital firm based in San Francisco, an early-stage investor, a Product Strategy Advisor to Adobe and Twitter's video efforts, and is co-founder and Executive Chairman of Prefer, a platform that empowers the careers of service professionals and enables people to find professionals they need from people they know.
+After Behance's acquisition, Scott helped reboot Adobe's mobile product strategy and led Behance until 2016, when he spent a few years as an investor and advisor to multiple businesses.
+Alongside his role at Adobe, Scott is a Venture Partner at Benchmark - a venture capital firm based in San Francisco, an early-stage investor, and is co-founder and Executive Chairman of Prefer, a referrals platform that empowers the careers of independent professionals (aka "Soloists").

 Over the years, Scott has pursued other projects to help organize and empower the careers of creative people.
 These include 99U, Behance's think tank and annual conference devoted to execution in the creative world; and a popular line of organizational paper products that help organize creative people and teams.

 Scott is also the author of the international bestselling book Making Ideas Happen (Portfolio Imprint, Penguin Books, April, 2010).

 Scott is an advocate for technology and community initiatives that empower creative people and help businesses leverage the creative potential of their people.
 He is a frequent contributor on MSNBC and has worked with leading companies and organizations including General Electric, Proctor & Gamble, Facebook, and the United States Government.
 In 2010, Scott was also included in Fast Company's list of "100 Most Creative People in Business."